 Nine Patch Variation

-This was the third block of the month I offered, and this web page certainly needed some updating.
-It is a favorite of mine because the finishing possibilities are almost endless, and you can make many different looking quilts from the same block.
+This was one of the first blocks I "invented" myself, and it was one of my very first BOMs.
+It is still a favorite of mine, and is one of my most popular patterns too.
+I think it's a favorite because the finishing possibilities are almost endless, and you can make so many different looking quilts from the same block.

 For each 8 inch unfinished block you need:

 Three 3 inch squares AND one 3 3/8 inch square from a light color

 Four three inch squares and one 3 3/8 inch square of dark color

 Step one: Place your dark 3 3/8 inch block and a light 3 3/8 inch block right sides together.
 Carefully draw a line down the center, corner to corner, diagonally across the block.
 (This will be a cutting line when you are finished.)